Long known as hadrosaurines

 saurolophines are known from good remains to have existed at the very end of the Mesozoic.

-Saurolophines may sort into several general groups, although the exact composition of these groups is uncertain (people have been largely leaving saurolophine phylogeny alone except for review articles and the occasional description of a new taxon, which is a shame given so much good material; results may vary).
+Saurolophines may sort into several general groups, although the exact composition of these groups is uncertain.
 Given this, I'm just going to throw all the valid saurolophines together in one table, by alphabetical order no less.
-Here are two comparable but noticeably different phylogenies.
+Here are three comparable but noticeably different phylogenies.
+There are common individual clusters, but they tend to move around with respect to each other.

-Saurolophinae: The "gryposaurinids" are known for their arched, flattened nasal regions, giving them a bulbous nose area in lateral view.
+Saurolophinae: The "gryposaurins" (officially Kritosaurini, except of course when Kritosaurus is not included) are known for their arched, flattened nasal regions, giving them a bulbous nose area in lateral view.
 It has been suggested that they may have used their nasal arches in nudging contests.

 |Taxon or Taxa:||Time/Place:||Comments:|